 Caribbean Cruise Line Industry

 This is a field trip designed to acquaint students with the process of operations on a cruise ship with multiple international destinations.
 The program will take place on a Freedom-class ship of the Royal Caribbean Cruise Line (RCCL), one of the largest ships in the industry.
-The cruise will visit islands in the Caribbean (Puerto Rico, Bonaire, Aruba, Curacao, and St. Maarten).
+The cruise will visit islands in the Caribbean (Puerto Rico, St. Thomas, St. Kitts, Antigua, St. Lucia, and Barbados).
 Freedom-class ships offer more services than most cruise ships and RCCL is considered to be a market leader in terms of service quality.
-While onboard, students will meet with approximately 15-20 staff members and take part in a variety of behind-the-scene tours.
+While onboard, students will meet with approximately 12-18 staff members and take part in a variety of behind-the-scene tours.

 ||Submit with application